veryacademy/django-ecommerce-project/README.md

 + Digital Ocean deployment

 ## Contributing
-This project welcomes contributions and suggestions.
+This course welcomes contributions and suggestions.
 At present, we are not accepting any code contributions.
-When the tutorials have finished the project will be open to welcome code contributions and further suggestions.
+When the tutorials have finished the project will be open to welcome code contributions.
+If you find any errors or have trouble with any of our code - please get in contact with us through our YouTube channel.

 ## Instructor
 Zander, the founder of Very Academy has over 20 years of development and educational lecturing experience.
 He is now focused on developing free technical courses and resources on a range of subjects.